ElmehdiLaassiri/ElmehdiLaassiri.github.io/_tabs/about.md

 order: 4
 ---

-Hey, I'm **Elmehdi** — a cybersecurity engineer passionate about offensive security and breaking things (legally).
+Hey, I'm **Elmehdi** , a cybersecurity engineer passionate about offensive security and breaking things .

 I specialize in **web & API pentesting**, **Active Directory attacks**, and I'm always chasing that next foothold.
 When I'm not working on real engagements, you'll find me grinding on **Hack The Box** and **Vulnlab**, or writing about what I learned along the way.